surfing bali

 Padang Padang Right is probably the best spot for beginners because of its long unbroken wave.
 Balangan and Dreamland are also suitable for beginners during the right times.
 Ask one of our helpful surf guides, if you’re not sure where to go.

-What to know before planning your first Bali Surf Trip?
+Things to Know before Planning your first Bali Surf Trip?

 Before you book flights to Bali the team here at Rapture has got a few travel tips to make your first surf trip in Indonesia a cracker.

 At the moment there over 160 nationalities that don’t need to pre-apply for a Balinese visa.
 This means that people from these countries are eligible for a free 30-day visa upon arrival which can then be extended another 30 days at an Indonesian immigration office or via a local travel agent.
 The penalty fee for overstaying your visa is IDR 1,000,000 per day, which works out to be about USD 70.
-When it comes to your passport, it must be valid at least 6 months from the day of arrival… no exceptions.
+Your passport must be valid for at least 6 months from the day of your arrival.

 Organize transport in Bali with us and start your vacation with zero stress